nolafs/renaissance-website/site/content/case-studies/baldours-gate-enhanced-edition.md

 ---
-title: Baldour's Gate
+title: Baldur's Gate
 date: 2019-10-28T11:02:13.063Z
 categories: emea-campaigns
 image: /images/uploads/case-baldoursgate-header.jpg
 client: Skybound
 description: >-
-  Working with BeomDog and Skybound bringing the biggest RPG of all time bock to console in the EMEA region.
+  Working with Beamdog and Skybound bringing the biggest RPG of all time backto console in the EMEA region we have achieved over 100 reviews across EMEA and great media response with the calibre of TechRadar, Nintendo Life, Vandal as well as studio profile in EDGE and feature on all Official Magazines.
 ---
-Working with BeomDog and Skybound bringing the biggest RPG of all time bock to console in the EMEA region.
+Working with Beamdog and Skybound bringing the biggest RPG of all time backto console in the EMEA region we have achieved over 100 reviews across EMEA and great media response with the calibre of TechRadar, Nintendo Life, Vandal as well as studio profile in EDGE and feature on all Official Magazines

 ![Nintendo Life](/images/uploads/case-bauldersgate-img.jpg "Nintendo Life")